awsdocs/amazon-athena-user-guide/doc_source/tables-location-format.md

   ```
   s3://bucketname/prefix/
   ```
-+ Do not use any of the following items for specifying the location for your data\.
++ Do not use any of the following items for specifying the `LOCATION` for your data\.
   + Do not use filenames, underscores, wildcards, or glob patterns for specifying file locations\.
   + Do not add the full HTTP notation, such as `s3.amazon.com` to the Amazon S3 bucket path\.
+  + Do not use an Amazon S3 [ access point](https://aws.amazon.com/s3/features/access-points/)\.
+However, as long the as the Amazon S3 bucket policy does not explicitly deny requests to objects not made through Amazon S3 access points, the objects should be accessible from Athena for requestors that have the right object access permissions\.
   + Do not use empty prefixes \(with the extra /\) in the path, as follows: `S3://bucketname/prefix//prefix/`\.
 While this is a valid Amazon S3 path, Athena does not allow it and changes it to `s3://bucketname/prefix/prefix/`, removing the extra /\.

      **Do not use**: